Charles J. Monterio, Jr.

 - 2014–2015, “Rising Star” by Washington, D.C.
 Super Lawyers

-- 2013, The National Law Journal Plaintiffs’ Hot List
+- 2013, listed in The National Law Journal Plaintiffs’ Hot List

 - 2013, Fellow of the Leadership Council on Legal Diversity